CHC30113 - Certificate III in Early Childhood Education and Care

 - Work within a relevant legal and ethical framework

 - Develop positive and respectful relationships with children

 - Support children to connect with their world

 - Provide care for babies and toddlers

 - Provide care for children

-- Support the development of children
+- Support the holistic development of children in early childhood

 - Provide experiences to support children's play and learning